 7. "Sure, I'd be happy to."

-Have you ever been in a customer service situation where a seemingly concerned clerk or super-polite phone operator assures you that your problem will be solved.
-On the surface, the representative is cooperative, but beware of the angry smile; behind the scenes, he or she is filing your request in the trash and stamping your paperwork with "DENY."
+Have you ever been in a customer service situation where a seemingly concerned clerk or super-polite phone operator assures you that your problem will be solved?
+On the surface, the representative is cooperative, but beware of the angry smile: Behind the scenes, he or she may be filing your request in the trash and stamping your paperwork with "DENY."

 8. "You've done so well for someone with your education level."

 The backhanded compliment is the ultimate socially acceptable means by which the passive aggressive person insults you to your core.
 If anyone has ever told you, "Don't worry; you can still get braces, even at your age" or, "There are a lot of men out there who like plump women," chances are you know how much "joy" a passive aggressive compliment can bring.

 9. "I was only joking"